Staying safe online during the COVID-19 pandemic

 - listen to your child if they seem down, or concerned about anything they have seen, or experienced, online and report any serious concerns

-There are lots of online safety resources from Childnet and Internet Matters to support you whilst home educating your children.
+There are lots of online safety resources from Childnet and Internet Matters to support you while you home educate your children.

 Online fraud and scams